-Published on Thursday 5th of November 2009 by Solange
+Published on Thursday 5th of November 2009

 The ‘Identification of Needs’ for residents of Nursing Homes is undertaken on the first or second week of arrival in a facility.
 The care assessment documents are requisites of the Australia Health Department authorities and fundamental to the development of the Care Plans.
 Residents are assessed on various aspects of their lives; sleeping patterns, diet, cognitive ability and mobility amongst others.
 The assessment is a team effort involving RNs, nurses, Diversional Therapists, and other care providers.